mkandes/galyleo/README.md

-If you need to `module load` any software packages into the environment for your Jupyter notebook session, you can do so by including them as a comma-separated list to the `--env-modules` option in your `galyleo launch` command.
+If you need to `module load` any software packages into the environment for your Jupyter notebook session, you can do so by including them as a comma-separated list to the `--env-modules` option in your `launch` command.
 Each software module included in the list will be load prior to starting your `jupyter` notebook server.

 In some cases, the `--env-modules` command-line option may be the only one you need to define your software environment.
-For example, on Expanse, if you are using Python for data science, then you might only need to load one of the [Anaconda](https://www.anaconda.com) distributions available in its software module environment.
+For example, if you are using Python for data science on Expanse, then you might only need to load one of the [Anaconda](https://www.anaconda.com) distributions available in its software module environment.
 ```bash
 galyleo launch --account abc123 --partition shared --cpus 1 --memory 2 --time-limit 00:30:00 --env-modules cpu,gcc,anaconda3
 ```